joonarafael/gh-arc-dind-kubernetes-for-dummies/README.md

 **NOTE**!
 Make sure to update the `VERSION` variable to the latest version of the runner set or use the specific version you want to use.
 All releases for `arc` can be found [here](https://github.com/actions/actions-runner-controller/releases "Releases • actions/actions-runner-controller").

+**NOTE**!
+You can change the `NAMESPACE` to your liking, but in such case the remaining commands of this documentation require further adjustments.

 ## 10 Get a Private Access Token

 From your GitHub account, go to _Settings_ -> _Developer settings_ -> _Personal access tokens_ and create a new private access token, or PAT.